fingerprintjs/fingerprintjs-pro-android/README.md

 val fpjsClient = FPJSProFactory(applicationContext).createInstance(
      Configuration(
-        apiToken = "BROWSER_TOKEN"
+        apiToken = "MY_API_TOKEN"
   )
 )

 fpjsClient.getVisitorId { visitorId ->
   // Prevent fraud cases in your apps by using
-  // a unique stick and reliable ID provided by FingerprintJS Pro.
+  // a unique sticky and reliable ID provided by FingerprintJS Pro.
 }

 ```

 ## #1 library for Android device identification.

+FingerprintJS Pro is a professional visitor identification service that processes all information server-side and transmits it securely to your servers using server-to-server APIs.

-Retrieve a [FingerprintJS Pro](https://fingerprintjs.com/) visitor identifier in a native mobile app.
+Retrieve an accurate, sticky an stable [FingerprintJS Pro](https://fingerprintjs.com/) visitor identifier in an Android app.
+It is the same for all applications, and only factory reset changes it.
 This library communicates with the FingerprintJS Pro API and requires [browser token](https://dev.fingerprintjs.com/docs).

-For client-side only Android fingerprinting take a look at [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android) repository instead.
+For client-side only Android fingerprinting take a look at the [fingerprint-android](https://github.com/fingerprintjs/fingerprint-android) repository.

 If you are interested in the iOS platform, you can also check our [FingerprintJS Pro iOS](https://github.com/fingerprintjs/fingerprintjs-pro-ios).

 ## Installation